 Don't let its small size fool you!
 This West European country houses not just bountiful sceneries in the form of lush greenery and valleys but tourist destinations that can leave anyone awestruck.
 Situated between France and Germany, Luxembourg brings together Mother Nature's best features through the Ardennes forest and old city charms in its towns.
 Come and see what wonders the Grand Duchy of Luxembourg has to offer.

-You could be asking yourself, "do you need an International Driver's License in Luxembourg?"
+You could be asking yourself, "do you need an International Driving License in this country?
 The most convenient and spontaneous way to visit these destinations is by driving to them, so it is necessary to have one.
-Much like you can't legally work without a work permit, an International Driver's Permit for Luxembourg is a document you must secure to make the most out of your driving experience in the Grand Duchy.
+Much like you can't legally work without a work permit, an International Driving Permit for the country is a document you must secure to make the most out of your driving experience in the Grand Duchy.

 National Museum of History and Art

 Before you can even enter this museum, you can already tell by its facade that it's a work of art!
-The castle-like exterior of the National Museum of History and Art is reminiscent of the medieval ages, housing archaeological and artistic items from Luxembourg's Gallo-Roman period.
-The National Museum of History and Art gives tourists a glimpse of the Luxembourg way of life in olden times.
+The castle-like exterior of the National Museum of History and Art is reminiscent of the medieval ages, housing archaeological and artistic items from the country’s Gallo-Roman period.
+The National Museum of History and Art gives tourists a glimpse of the country’s way of life in olden times.

 The best time to visit the National Museum of History and Art is during May and September, spring and fall months.
 Spring and fall weather make strolling in the old town of the Fish Market even more pleasant.
-Driving in Luxembourg to explore is fun, so be sure to have an updated International Driver's Permit for Luxembourg.
-Before applying, make sure you have your documents for International Driver's Permit for Luxembourg.
+Driving in the country to explore is fun, so be sure to have an updated International Driving Permit.
+Before applying, make sure you have your documents for International Driving Permit for the country.

 - From Luxembourg Airport, head south on Rue de Treves/N1.